A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 Diving Into Coaching Culture

-And the reason more companies are investing in coaching is because of the proven and significant ROI it yields.
-Coaches are now seen as strategic partners who are there to enhance leadership effectiveness and drive organizational performance.
+The reason more organizations are investing in coaching is its proven, measurable ROI.
+Coaches are now seen as strategic partners who enhance leadership effectiveness and drive organizational performance.
+Building a coaching culture creates the conditions for stronger engagement, better leadership development, and higher-performing teams.

 ROI of Incorporating a Coaching Culture Into Your Organization